Skip to main content Skip to footer

 • Please check out NHS jobs for latest job offers

-Peer trainers are responsible for co-developing and producing courses alongside a mental health practitioner or clinician [co-facilitators] who has experience through training but can also [and quite often] have had mental health challenges of their own at one time or another.
+Peer trainers are responsible for co-producing and co-delivering courses alongside a mental health practitioner or clinician who has experience through training but may also have had mental health challenges of their own at one time or another.

 Peer Trainer role

-As a peer trainer my role at Hastings Recovery College is to use my personal experience of my own mental health issues alongside my teacher training to deliver courses with my co-trainers.
+As a peer trainer my role at Sussex Recovery College is to use my personal experience of my own mental health issues alongside my teacher training to deliver courses with my co-trainers.

 For me this has been an incredible experience.
 One of my fears was that as a former service user I was recruited as a token gesture but from the first day I was treated as an equal, with my new colleagues - professionals with years of training and experiences, seeking my opinion and making decisions based on it.
 This to me demonstrates how much more respect is given to people living with mental health issues now and how passionate professionals are about supporting them in their recovery.
 Using my own experiences to help others was very rewarding and hopefully my role helps others to see that their mental health issues needn’t be a barrier to living the life they want.